grrrwaaa/gct753/src/pages/cellular.md

 A *CA* applies this notion to a cellular space.
 It has discrete time, finite neighborhood (inputs), finite state set (often represented as integers) and synchronous update.
 The transition rule (or CA rule) is usually deterministic, giving a cell state[t+1] as a function of the states[t] of itself and neighbours; and all cells use the same transition rule.

 The space itself is usually 1D, 2D or 3D, but rarely greater.
 Wolfram performed most of his research using 1D CAs, such as the 'rule 30' CA below, whose evolution bears similarities with some shell patterns.
 The most famous CA *Game of Life* is 2D, which is so popular that people have written [Turing machines](http://www.youtube.com/watch?v=My8AsV7bA94) and [Game of Life](http://www.youtube.com/watch?v=xP5-iIeKXE8) in terms of it.
-[Over here a 3D cellular automaton is taking over Minecraft](https://www.youtube.com/watch?v=wNypW-aSCmE).
+[Over here a 3D cellular automaton is taking over Minecraft](https://www.youtube.com/watch?v=wNypW-aSCmE), and [here is a self-replicating computer in 3D](http://www.youtube.com/watch?v=PBXO_6Jn1fs).

 ![Evolution of a 1D CA: rule 30](img/ca_shells.jpg)

+Wolfram divided CA into four classes, according to their long-term behavior:

+- **Class 1** - stable.
+Evolves to homogeneous state.
+- **Class 2** - cyclic.
+Evolves to simple separated periodic structures.
+Local changes to the initial pattern tend to remain local
+- **Class 3** - chaotic.
+Any stable structures that appear are quickly destroyed by the surrounding noise.
+Local changes to the initial pattern tend to spread indefinitely
+- **Class 4** - complex.
+Local changes to the initial pattern may spread indefinitely.
+Wolfram has conjectured that many, if not all class 4 cellular automata are capable of universal computation.

 ### Conway's Game of Life